-Att: Nick Farrell

-Tel: +44 (0) 2380 00 3888
+Att: YB Tracking Team Tel: +44 (0) 2380 00 2029

 8. Any teams wishing to have an extra person on board their yacht must have express prior permission from the race organising committee.
 Failure to consult the committee will result in the protest/disqualification process (see Section 6) being enacted.
 This applies to spectators, photographers, and film crews, as well as additional team members.
-It must be noted, however, that any team in Classes 1-5 with more than 5 active participants on their team will be excluded from winning line honours and class placements.
+It must be noted, however, that any team in Classes 1-5 with more than 5 persons aboard will be excluded from line honours, running honours, and class placements.

-Sailing Routes
+Sailing routes